IC27 Mock Test Sample 12

 d) National Health Fund

-19. _____ helps verify an individual’s insurance track record.
+19. _____ would help verify an individual's insurance track record.

 a) RBI